Here’s what to expect when a student resident tests positive for COVID-19 while living in on-campus housing.

 If you are found doing any of the above during your isolation period, this may constitute a violation of the Residential Code of Conduct and Code of Student Conduct.

-If your roommate, or other close contact, tests positive and you do not have symptoms, you are no longer required to quarantine, regardless of your vaccination status.
+If your roommate, or other close contact, tests positive and you do not have symptoms, you are not required to quarantine, regardless of your vaccination status.
 Instead, get tested 3-5 days later, monitor for symptoms, and wear a facial covering around others.
 If you become symptomatic, you are required to isolate and get tested.

 If your roommate tests positive and you are at high risk of severe disease, you may request a temporary move to another location (such as a hotel room) for the duration of the infectious period.
 Medically high-risk residents will be provided with accommodations, transportation, meals, and other basic needs at no extra cost.
 Students at high risk of severe disease can call the isolation Coordinator at (510) 502-2199 to confirm risk and initiate the process of moving to a different location (e.g., a hotel room) for the duration of a roommate’s infectious period.